To determine whether or not your prolactin concentrations are higher (or occasionally lower) than normal

 What other tests may be done to evaluate an elevated prolactin?

-Testosterone (concentrations will usually be low in a male when prolactin is high), FSH, and LH (to help evaluate ovulation and fertility), an MRI scan of the brain (to show pituitary enlargement and help locate a tumour), and an eye examination (to evaluate visual disturbances) may be performed.
-Elevated prolactin concentrations require further laboratory tests make sure that the elevation is not due to macroprolactin (see question 4).
+Testosterone (concentrations will usually be low in a male when prolactin is high), FSH, and LH (to help evaluate ovulation and fertility in women), an MRI scan of the brain (to show pituitary enlargement and help locate a tumour), and an eye examination (to evaluate visual disturbances) may be performed.
+Elevated prolactin concentrations require further laboratory tests make sure that the elevation is not due to macroprolactin (see below).

 If I have an elevated prolactin, why is my doctor testing my thyroid?